Skip to content

 • A status badge — see below

-• A summary line: X / Y hrs required · expected Z hrs
+• A summary line: X / Y hrs required (or X / Y sessions for session-counted SMPs)

 • A warning if the underlying qualification is expired or expiring soon